-- 1.1 Marking and assessment of students' work plays a crucial role in promoting learning and raising standards.
-These guidelines are designed to secure high quality, structured, consistent and manageable marking of students' work in order that: - students know how well they have done and how they are progressing in their learning - students' effort is acknowledged and recognised - students understand what they need to do to improve, to achieve their personal targets and fulfil their learning potential - students' work is manageable - teachers' work is manageable - teachers are equipped to mark effectively and make well-founded judgements about students' attainment and are able to use these judgements to monitor the students' learning and plan future support and challenge for all - parents have a good understanding of the expectations and regularity of assessed work and know how their child is progressing, what he/she needs to do to improve and how they can support their child and his/her teachers - 1.2 These guidelines outline the consistent approach across all curriculum areas.
-However, beyond this document all departments will have their own marking policies outlining the specific strategies and expectations in their area based on the whole school approach to ensure coherence and consistency.
+- 7.1 Marking and assessment of students' work plays a crucial role in promoting learning and raising standards.
+These guidelines are designed to secure high quality, structured, consistent and manageable marking of students' work in order that: - students know how well they have done and how they are progressing in their learning - students' effort is acknowledged and recognised - students understand what they need to do to improve, to achieve their personal targets and fulfil their learning potential - students' work is manageable - teachers' work is manageable - teachers are equipped to mark effectively and make well-founded judgements about students' attainment and are able to use these judgements to monitor the students' learning and plan future support and challenge for all - students can respond effectively to their feedback and improve their work - parents have a good understanding of the expectations and regularity of assessed work and know how their child is progressing, what he/she needs to do to improve and how they can support their child and his/her teachers - 7.2 This policy outlines the consistent approach across all curriculum areas.
+However, beyond this document all departments will have their own marking guidelines outlining the specific strategies and expectations in their area based on the whole school approach to ensure coherence and consistency.

-It is the responsibility of Curriculum Leaders/Line Managers to ensure that the whole school marking guidelines are adhered to when developing/updating marking policies in their own subject areas

-2. Regularity

-Work and student progress, in lesson time, are assessed in various ways.
-In each subject area, it is normal that students will receive written feedback twice per half term.
-Revision homework tasks will be set each half term and marked by the teacher according to these guidelines.
+It is the responsibility of Curriculum Leaders to ensure that the whole school marking policy is adhered to when developing/updating marking policies in their own subject areas 7.3 In each subject area, it is expected that students will receive written feedback at least twice per half term.
+However, in KS3 the subjects that have less curriculum time may be once per half term.
+Retrieval (revision) homework tasks will be set each half term and marked by the teacher in all subject areas.

-3. 'Written feedback' will consist of the following where appropriate:
+Written feedback on homework will consist of the following:

 - A positive comment - Spelling, punctuation and grammatical errors acknowledged through a consistent use of codes. (see below) - Effort recognised and given a number in a circle (see below) - The level of the work will be assessed and the level of attainment shown.
-In some cases marking by levels/grades may not always be appropriate and other systems including use of percentages, raw marks, Pass, Merit, Distinction or a comment may be used - Advice on how to improve (noted by HTI)
+In some cases marking by levels/grades may not always be appropriate and other systems including use of percentages, raw marks or a comment may be used - Advice on how to improve will always be given (noted by HTI)

-3.1 Spelling, punctuation and grammar codes
+Spelling, punctuation and grammar codes